huaminghuangtw/Evergreen-Notes/Permanent-Notes/relationships.md

 ---
 title: relationships
 created: 2025-03-12T02:41:12
-modified: 2025-08-26T05:43:15
+modified: 2025-08-29T08:30:45
 ---

-> _“The longer I live, the more deeply I learn that love — whether we call it friendship or family or romance — is the work of mirroring and magnifying each other's light.” — James Baldwin_
+> _“The longer I live, the more deeply I learn that love — whether we call it friendship or family or romance — is the work of mirroring and magnifying each other’s light.” — James Baldwin_

-> _“You don't earn loyalty in a day.
+> _“You don’t earn loyalty in a day.
 You earn loyalty day-by-day.” — Jeffrey Gitomer_

 > _“Relationships are mysterious.
 We doubt the positive qualities in others, seldom the negative.
 You will say to your partner: do you really love me?
 Are you sure you love me?
 You will ask this a dozen times and drive the person nuts.
 But you never ask: are you really mad at me?
-Are you sure you're angry?
-When someone is angry, you don't doubt it for a moment.
+Are you sure you’re angry?
+When someone is angry, you don’t doubt it for a moment.
 Yet the reverse should be true.
 We should doubt the negative in life, and have faith in the positive.” — Christopher Pike, Remember Me_

 > _["We have to recognize that there cannot be relationships unless there is commitment, unless there is loyalty, unless there is love, patience, persistence." — Cornel West, Breaking Bread: Insurgent Black Intellectual Life](https://www.goodreads.com/quotes/234703-we-have-to-recognise-that-there-cannot-be-relationships-unless)_

 ---

-Time doesn't heal anything when it comes to relationships.
+Time doesn’t heal anything when it comes to relationships.

 ---